gRPC vs REST: Which is Better for Your APIs?

 Key Principles of gRPC

-Efficient Communication: gRPC uses HTTP/2, which allows for multiplexing multiple requests over a single connection, reducing latency.
+Efficient Communication: gRPC uses HTTP/2, which allows for multiplexing multiple requests over a single connection, reducing latency and supporting features like flow control and header compression.

-Language Agnostic: Provides tools to generate client and server code in multiple languages.
+Language Agnostic: Provides tools to generate client and server code in multiple languages, so teams can work in their preferred programming environments without friction.

 gRPC Services